ebottabi/apymongo/README.md

 Currently, there is no separate documentation for this project.
 Essentially, APyMongo's API is identical to pymongo's except for the following:

-- **callbacks**:  Every pymongo method that actually hits the database for a response (i.e. sends a message to the mongo server and expects a return message) now has a *callback* argument, a single-argument executable to which Tornado will pass the contents of the returned message when it is ready to be read.
+- Every pymongo method that actually hits the database for a response now has a *callback* argument, a single-argument executable to which tornado will pass the contents of the response when it is ready to be read.
+In other words, you can no longer do e.g.:

+	r = collection.find_one()

+but must instead do e.g.:

+    def callback(r):
+        #handle response ...

+    collection.find_one(callback)

+This goes for **ALL** methods that hit the database, including even such ``simple" things as connection.database_names.

 - Cursors have no *next* method.
-Instead, to obtain the equivalent of ``list(cursor.find())", use the **loop**.
+Instead, to obtain the equivalent of ``list(cursor.find())", use the *apymongo.cursor.loop* method.

 - The Connection method has a *io_loop* argument, to which you can pass an existing tornado.io_loop object for the streams to attach to.